-- A. Updated Form 3 that includes ADOH adjustments made during Application scoring. - B. Current Certificate of Good Standing or Certificate of Existence, as applicable for Owner, or if previously provided, Applicant must provide a new Certificate within thirty (30) days of submittal. - C. Updated project schedule. - D. IRS Documentation for Employer Identification Number ("EIN"). - E. Receipt of the Reservation Fee.
+- A. Updated Form 3 that includes ADOH adjustments made during Application scoring. - B. Updated original notarized Owner Certification and Indemnification - C. Current Certificate of Good Standing or Certificate of Existence, as applicable for Owner, or if previously provided, Applicant must provide a new Certificate within thirty (30) calendar days of submittal. - D. Updated project schedule. - E. IRS Documentation for Employer Identification Number ("EIN"). - F. Receipt of the Reservation Fee by the deadline specified in the Reservation letter.